renaudet/Node-Plugin-Architecture/README.md

 # Node-Plugin-Architecture
 A Plugin-based architecture for Node.js applications

-This project is a proof-of-concept for an Eclipse-like Plug-in architecture for applications written in Node.js.
+This project is a proof-of-concept for an Eclipse-like Plug-in-like architecture for applications written in Node.js.
 It does not supercedes the modular approach of Node, but instead offers a framework to create applications using a collaborative way, which Node hardly achieves using callbacks.

 A simple example is worth a thousand explanation...